stacksimplify/aws-eks-kubernetes-masterclass/11-NEW-DevOps-with-AWS-Developer-Tools-and-GitHub/README.md

 ## Step-02: What are we going to learn?
 - We are going to create a AWS Elastic Container Registry (ECR) for our Docker Images
 - We are going to create GitHub Repository and check-in the below to Github Repo
+  - **Application code**
+    - app1/index.html
-  - Application code
+  - **Docker File**
     - Dockerfile
+  - **Kubernetes Manifests**
+    - kube-manifests/01-DEVOPS-Nginx-Deployment.yml
+    - kube-manifests/02-DEVOPS-Nginx-NodePortService.yml
-  - Kubernetes Manifests
+    - kube-manifests/03-DEVOPS-Nginx-ALB-IngressService.yml
-  - Build Spec files
+  - **Build Spec files**
+    - buildspec-build.yml
+    - buildspec-deploy.yml
 - We are going to have two `buildspec yaml` files for build and deploy stages:
   - **Phase-1:** Build Container Image and Push to ECR - `buildspec-build.yml`
   - **Phase-2:** Authenticate to EKS using STS Assume Role (Secure EKS interaction) and deploy kube-manifests to EKS - `buildspec-deploy.yml`